Financial Independence Journey

 So, let’s say that Mike, our stand-in, knows that he wants to reach financial freedom at some point in his life.
 He’s frustrated with working for others and doesn’t want to spend his life going from paycheck to paycheck.
 Well, though these are perfectly fine reasons to want to find financial freedom, they aren’t exactly “whys.”

 Why’s are what give Mike’s actions purpose in working towards financial freedom.
 Examples might be putting food on the table for his family or giving his kids a better chance to succeed.
 They might even be something as simple as buying his dream car.
 Either way, your whys anchor your efforts to accomplishable, tangible goals.
-The more you have, the more motivated you’ll be to take the journey!
+The more whys you have, the more motivated you’ll be to take the journey!

-Though it might seem self-explanatory, the commitment stage is actually one of the most difficult aspects of pursuing financial freedom.
+Though it might seem self-explanatory, the commitment phase is actually one of the most difficult aspects of pursuing financial freedom.
 You see, most of us are far too distracted by the reality of the world around us to make a lifelong commitment like this.
 From jobs and relationships to money issues and family problems, life is always throwing things at us that can easily distract us from our financial goals.

 This is where Mike needs to learn how to filter out those things that are important from those things that aren’t.
 In doing so, he will likely identify many areas of his life where he is spending time, energy, or money without any real benefit.
 This is where he commits to both his journey and to maximizing every second, calorie, and nickel for his whys.